 - Black Hawk College

+- College of Lake County

 - Eastern Iowa Community College

+- Harper College

+- Sauk Valley Community College

 Additional Transfer Agreements for Students with an Associate of Arts Degree

 Under the Augustana community college transfer agreement, Augustana will consider the six Learning Perspective (LP) requirements fulfilled when a student has earned an Associate of Arts degree from an institution already vetted and approved by the college faculty, found below.
 On a case-by-case basis, Academic Affairs and the Registrar's Office shall be permitted to extend the agreement to students earning an AA from other community colleges when their curricula similarly reflect the broad range of general education requirements at Augustana College.
 Qualifying students are required to obtain an Associate of Arts degree and achieve a minimum of 33 credits of transferable coursework (a grade of C or better.)
 Individual credits for all transfer students are evaluated on a case-by-case basis.
 Requirements not fulfilled by this agreement include:

 - FYI-101 or college-writing (or equivalent course if taken prior to transfer);

 - Suffixes (Q, D, G);

 - LSC-300;

 - Reasoned Examination of Faith;

 - Health and Physical Education (PEA) activity requirement;

 - Second Language; and

 - 300-400 level requirement

 However, the qualifying transfer work may meet some of these requirements:

 - FYI-101 or college-writing or equivalent;

 - Health and Physical Education (PEA) activity requirement;

 - Second Language; or

 - 300-400 level requirement

 Approved institutions: